Production Schema Design for Immutable, Audit-Ready Budget Tracking

 if not value.startswith(APPROVED_PREFIXES):

-raise ValueError("Cost code must match an approved hierarchy prefix")
+raise ValueError("cost_code does not match an approved hierarchy prefix")

 return value